-I’ve known Ian Button for years, he’s been in a million bands.
-He’s on a record in your collection you just don’t know it, most recently he plays in Rotifer on drums alongside me on bass.
+I’ve known Ian Button for years, this he’s been in a million bands.
+He’s on a record in your collection you just don’t know it, website most recently he plays in Rotifer on drums alongside me on bass.
 Although if you want to hear more of what Ian does on his own try googling ‘Anthony Anderson’.

 Papernut Cambridge – 93 Million and 1